Foreign tax credit

 |0 to 2,400||0|

-From 2021 it is clear how to deal with investments of a taxpayer who is a participant of a partnership.
+The application of the small-scale investment deduction works as follows for investments of a taxpayer who is a participant of a partnership.
 First, the investments for the partnership of all the participants and the non-company investments made by the taxpayer concerned shall be added together (‘total relevant investments’).
-Consequently, the small scale investment deduction for the relevant tax payer shall be the amount of deduction which could be derived from the table above, multiplied by the investment amount made by the taxpayer himself and divided by the total relevant investment.
+Consequently, the small-scale investment deduction for the relevant taxpayer shall be the amount of deduction that could be derived from the table above, multiplied by the investment amount made by the taxpayer, and divided by the 'total relevant investments'.

 Investments in energy-efficient assets

 For investments in new energy-efficient business assets that meet the Energy List requirements, an additional deduction (EIA) from CIT is available.
-The minimum investment amount per asset is 2,500 euro.
-The allowance equals a percentage of the annual amount, with a maximum of 126 million euro (2021), of eligible energy investments.
+The minimum investment amount per asset is EUR 2,500.
+The allowance equals a percentage of the annual amount, with a maximum of EUR 136,064,000 (2023), of eligible energy investments.
 The right to the EIA is declared with the tax return, provided the investment is reported previously in time to the Netherlands Enterprise Agency (www.rvo.nl).
-An investment can be reported in phases, but the minimum amount for notification is 2,500 euro.
-In 2021, the allowance amounts to 45.5 per cent.
+An investment can be reported in phases, but the minimum amount for notification is EUR 2,500.
+In 2023, the allowance amounts to 45.5%.

 Investments in environmental assets

 For investments in certain new environmental improving assets that meet the Environment List requirements, an additional deduction (MIA) from corporate income is available.
-The minimum investment amount per asset is 2,500 euro.
-In 2021, the allowance equals 36 per cent, 27 per cent, or 13.5 per cent (depending on the ministerial classification of the assets) of the annual amount, with a maximum of 25 million euro, of eligible environmental investments.
+The minimum investment amount per asset is EUR 2,500.
+In 2023, the allowance equals 45%, 36%, or 27% (depending on the ministerial classification of the assets) of the annual amount, with a maximum of EUR 25 million, of eligible environmental investments.
 The right to the MIA is declared with the tax return, provided the investment is reported previously in good time to the Netherlands Enterprise Agency (www.rvo.nl).
-An investment can be reported in phases, but the minimum amount for notification is 2,500 euro.
+An investment can be reported in phases, but the minimum amount for notification is EUR 2,500.

 Conducting certain R&D activities on applied new technology is subsidised by a reduction of wage tax to be paid on wages of employees engaged in R&D of technologically new products.
 The subsidy accrues to the employer when the employee is credited for the normal amount of wage tax.
 The subsidy is based on specific legislation (WBSO).